Iamkillua/goindex-plus/README.md

 ## About
-Cloudflare Workers allow you to write JavaScript which runs on all of Cloudflare's 150+ global data centers.
+Cloudflare Workers allows you to write JavaScript Code which runs on all of Cloudflare's 150+ global data centers.